taylorcantwell/react-to-do-list/README.md

 ## Intro

 As rite of passage, I put a to-do list together with the intention of learning React and Redux.
 I really enjoyed this because I just kept adding new features to it and just had a lot of fun.
 I also had a look at Chakra-UI as a component library.
-I found that I really like using Redux.
+I used local storage to persist the data, and used Redux to handle the CRUD actions.

 ![Alt Text](https://i.gyazo.com/f9ef79e578f92b2787522cc12749fb49.gif)
 ![Alt Text](https://i.gyazo.com/7ada031b9cf36018d00ef417ddb23116.gif)